General FAQs

 Is it legal for an employer to reduce a pay rate?

-The employer may lower the hourly wage rate at any time, so long as the employee is told they are doing so before any hours are worked at the reduced rate of pay.
+The employer may lower the hourly wage rate at any time, so long as the employee is told they are doing it before any hours are worked at the reduced rate of pay.
 The pay rate must remain at or above the current minimum wage requirement.

 Can an employer deduct for broken or unreturned items?